-I stumbled upon this dating app with a fresh twist – no profile pictures.
+Recently, I stumbled upon a dating app that came with a twist.
+No profile pictures.
 I can appreciate the effort to shift the focus away from superficial looks and promote meaningful connections through words.
-But I couldn't help but feel that it misses the mark when it comes to addressing the real issues in the world of dating apps.
+But I couldn't help but feel that it misses the point by avoiding the real issues in the world of dating apps.

 Sadly, I never got around to building this app.
-Instead, I've decided to write an in-depth article about the "App I Won't Build" in the hopes of inspiring the next wave of dating apps.
-I owe my happily ever after to a dating app, but once my wife and I met in person, we promptly bid adieu to the app; it had nothing else to offer.
+Instead, I had decided to write an in-depth article about the "App I Won't Build" in the hopes of inspiring the next wave of dating apps.
+I owe my happily-ever-after to a dating app, but once my wife and I met in person, we promptly deleted the app.
+It accomplished its mission and had nothing else to offer.

 Diallo family posted on Salt Lake Tribune

-Let me explain the benefits my hypothetical app would bring to the dating table.
-It would use nifty features like just-in-time notifications to steer you toward better decisions and prevent you from unintentionally hurting someone.
+Let me explain how I had envisioned my hypothetical app.
+It would use features like just-in-time notifications to steer you toward better decisions and prevent you from unintentionally hurting someone.
+After all, the app could see both users, so it would use this information to help you both communicate better.

-Yet, the more I delve into how people use dating apps, the more I realize that "dating" is a term as diverse as a rainbow.
+Yet, the more I researched how people use dating apps, the more I realize that "dating" is a term as diverse as a rainbow.
 Some friends use it to find casual hookups, while others looking for a life partner line up dates night after night.
-Sadly, few take the time to read profiles anymore.
+Few, if anybody, take the time to read profiles anymore.

 For women, a quick glance at the picture, a couple of likes in the description, and they're ready for a date.
 Men tend to like every photo in sight, hoping to maximize their matches.
 Filtering happens later, after the match is made.
-This led to a humorous experiment where a man posed as a woman, posting a bare floor as his profile picture – the fake profile still raked in nearly 100 likes!
+This led to a funny social media experiment where a man posed as a woman, posting a bare floor as his profile picture.
+That fake profile still raked in hundreds of likes!

 Some folks shared endearing stories of how mistakes led them to love.
 One guy recounted a shopping spree, spending thousands on clothes and $600 on glasses before his first date.
-Her response?
-"Nice glasses, but where did you find these clothes?"
+When his date met him, she said: "Nice glasses, but where did you find these clothes?"
 Rather than dismissing him, she helped him upgrade his wardrobe.

-These tales of initial encounters are often charming precisely because they're unscripted.
+These were so many charming stories, precisely because they're unscripted.
 It almost feels like offering advice or structure would be an intrusion.
 At most, an app should step in during extreme situations like ghosting, helping us avoid harm.

 I'm relieved to be out of the dating market myself.
 I can only hope that someone out there will pick up a few of my ideas and help shape the future of dating apps for the next generation.